microsoft/Microsoft-Rocketbox/Tools/Unreal/Import/README.md

 # Requirements: Unreal Engine 4.24 and 4.25

 # Usage:
-The assets need to be located three levels up from the UnrealProject/Content folder

-I.e. Microsoft-Rocketbox/Unreal/UnrealProject/Content

-The Python code needs to be directly at Content

-The Rocketbox materials are in Content/Rocketbox/Materials

  1. Create new empty Unreal project "UnrealProject"
+ 3. The Microsoft-Rocketbox/Assets folder need to be located three levels up from the UnrealProject/Content folder I.e. Microsoft-Rocketbox/Unreal/UnrealProject/Content
- 2. Copy "Rocketbox" folder which contains the master material .uasset files to your Unreal project filesystem content folder (UnrealProject/Content).
+ 2. Copy "Tool/Unreal/Import/Rocketbox" folder which contains the master material .uasset files to your Unreal project filesystem content folder (UnrealProject/Content).
-    The following folder should then contain the .uasset files: UnrealProject/Content/Rocketbox/Materials/
+    The Python code needs to be directly at Content The following folder should then contain the .uasset files: UnrealProject/Content/Rocketbox/Materials/
  3. Open Unreal project and enable "Python" and "Editor Scripting Utilities" Plugins, then restart editor.
  4. Run this Python script with UnrealEditor>File>Execute Python Script